PopaGeorgianVictor/PORTOFOLIO/README.md

  <img alt="Step By Step Toward The Goal"  src="https://i.postimg.cc/mkQD8Knt/Screenshot-1.png">
 </picture>

- It is a more rigid methodology that requires the completion of a stage completely before starting the next stage
+ A software development methodology that involves the development of activities in the cascade (that is, the result of one stage represents input data for the next stage).It is a more rigid methodology that requires the completion of a stage completely before starting the next stage

 * we finish the business requirements
 * we finished the development